About Fazlur

 Fazlur Rahman was born and brought up in what is now Bangladesh.
 After his medical education in Dhaka, New York, and Houston, he practiced cancer medicine for thirty-five years in San Angelo, Texas.
 He is an adjunct professor of biology (medical humanities and ethics) at Angelo State University, a senior trustee of Austin College in Sherman, Texas, and an advisory council member of the Charles E. Cheever Jr. Center for Medical Humanities and Ethics at the University of Texas Health Science Center in San Antonio.
 His writings on medical, ethical, social, and scientific issues have appeared in many national and international publications.

-About Our Connected Lives
+Praise for Our Connected Lives

 Author of Memory Lessons: A Doctor's Story and Human Voices Wake Us